-The solidity of the material is important, but the mouth comfort and the non-toxicity are even more.
+The solidity of the material is important, but the mouth comfort and the non-toxicity are even more important.
 For that, Syos ABS plastic mouthpieces are a very good option.
 In addition to their customization possibility and their affordable price, they received the "non toxic" certification.
 The metal saxophone mouthpiece, mostly used by jazz musicians, is not very comfortable in the mouth, especially when played outside in the cold.
-The hard rubber is a material which belongs to the family of plastic.
+The hard rubber is a material which belongs to the family of plastics.
 It’s made with natural rubber vulcanized with sulfur, a method invented by Charles Goodyear.
-Hard rubber mouthpieces have good comfort, their main inconvenient is that when aging, the sulfuric acid inside the mouthpiece escapes (which makes the mouthpiece turn yellow-green).
+Hard rubber mouthpieces have good comfort, their main inconvenience is that when aging, the sulfuric acid inside the mouthpiece escapes (which makes the mouthpiece turn yellow-green).
 Saxophone mouthpieces made with wood are very uncommon but are appreciated by some saxophonists.
-Cristal mouthpieces are very aesthetic, but are rarely used because they are easily breakable.
+Crystal mouthpieces are very aesthetic, but are rarely used because they are easily breakable.
 The best saxophone mouthpiece is a mouthpiece that can resist impacts and scratching.
 Such impacts, even weak, can damage the mouthpiece shape and thus the sound quality.

 Choosing the best saxophone mouthpiece

 Choosing a saxophone mouthpiece brand

 First, the most important choice is the choice of the saxophone mouthpiece tip opening.
 A mouthpiece which is too open or too closed for you will not work at all.
 Each mouthpiece brand has its own scale to define the tip opening, often identified by a figure or a letter (ex: T95, C, 110, 5, 7…) which indicates the distance between the reed and the mouthpiece.
-If you want to find the best tip opening for you, it’s better speak to an acoustic expert: cutom mouthpiece is then the best choice.
+If you want to find the best tip opening for you, it’s better to speak to an acoustic expert: custom mouthpiece is then the best choice.
 Famous saxophone mouthpieces brands are Berg Larsen, Brancher, Brilhart, Dukoff, Meyer, Otto Link, Selmer, Vandoren and Syos.

 Syos, the new mouthpiece expert!